 - For regular submissions, make sure your name and contact info appear on the first page.

-Contest submissions are judged anonymously—no personal info is to be listed anywhere on your contest document.
-There is a cover letter section for your information to be imputed.
+- Contest submissions are judged anonymously—no personal info is to be listed anywhere on your contest document.
+More so, there is a cover letter section for your information to be imputed.

 - Ensure the name, mailing address, and email linked to your Submittable account are up to date.
 If any of this info differs, you can leave a note in the cover letter section.